Those who work in sports management must be familiar with sports and recreation, while also being effective leaders and business professionals.

-The bachelor of science in sports management includes an in-depth business curriculum covering classes focusing on business and sports.
-If you have questions, a counselor with our Office of Admission can help as you decide on the Concordia degree program that best matches your strengths and career interests.
+The bachelor of science in sports management is an in-depth business curriculum and requires 57 semester hours of study.
+The bachelor of arts in sports management requires 48 semester hours of study and is for students who want a broad liberal arts foundation with an emphasis in business.
+If you have questions, a counselor with our Office of Admission can help as you decide on the degree program that best matches your strengths and career interests.

-Sports management courses cover sports management, sports and contract law, the business of sports and strategic policy.
-Students also will select electives from courses such as personal finance, small business management or advanced business law.
+Sports management courses cover contract law, the business of sports and strategic policy.
+Students also will choose electives from courses such as personal finance, small business management and advanced business law.

-For details on required courses and more, please visit our online catalog pages.
+For details on required courses and more, please visit our online catalog.

 Some of the companies recently hiring CUC students include: